rekola/nanoclj/README.md

 ## Differences to Clojure:

-- Characters are 32 bit and strings and char arrays are UTF-8 (count is O(n))
+- Characters are 32 bit, strings are UTF-8 (count is O(n)) and char-array creates a byte array
 - Strings are sequences, and they are compared and sorted as such.
 - List count has complexity of O(n)
 - Vectors support O(1) append, but update is O(n)